 - Communicate Complex Findings to Non-Statisticians

 The prior elicitation process is methodically and scientifically-driven.
 It enables a more vigorous review of data and decision making.
-However through nQuery Bayes, researchers are presented a Assurance calculation that can be communicated to non statisticians, including internal governance boards, in an easy to understand way.
+However through nQuery Bayes, researchers are presented a Bayesian Assurance calculation that can be communicated to non-statisticians, including internal governance boards, in an easy to understand way.

 A more robust understanding of risks and insights means these can be formally acknowledged and plans made to mitigate these risks to reduce costs and thus reduce the likelihood of failure.

-Being able to formally capture internal and expert opinion, integrate existing data and idenitfy obstacles in the study protocol, teams can provide boards with formally appropriate estimates of the probability of trial success as well as robust plans for interim decision rules where appropriate, enabling better portfolio and company-wide decision making.
+Being able to formally capture internal and expert opinion, integrate existing data and identify obstacles in the study protocol, teams can provide boards with formally appropriate estimates of the probability of trial success as well as robust plans for interim decision rules where appropriate, enabling better portfolio and company-wide decision making.

 Bayesian Assurance is a vital contextual tool in the biostatisticians planning toolbox.
 It places uncertainty at the heart of sample size determination. nQuery Bayes presents an easy to use formal method of discovering the true probability of success.